 - Unsure whether to file under GAAP or Cash?
 Review the GAAP versus Cash resource.

 Why should your local government organization file online?

-- Save time: You only prepare required items, and can start the filing process early.
+- Save time by preparing required items and starting the filing process early.

-- Gain efficiency: No CDs to burn, no paper to copy, and no postage to buy.
+- No CDs or thumb drives to create, no paper to copy, and no postage to buy.
 You will receive instant electronic confirmation that we received your report.

-Use the Help Desk through our Online Services for help with technical questions.
+- Use the Help Desk for assistance with technical questions

 Can anyone view financial data filed by local governments?